chfriess/vesselNav/README.md

 ## Particle Filter Concept

-The filter combines bioelectric impedance data with data of a displacement sensor.
+The filter combines bioelectric impedance data [1, 2] with data of a displacement sensor [3].
 Recorded data of the impedance sensor is a correlate of the cross-sectional area of the vessel.
 The data of the displacement sensor indicates the velocity and the movement direction fo the catheter.
 The filter combines both sensors into a position estimate.
 The position estimates are located in a pre-interventionally calculated map of vessel centerlines.